 Dr. Marcus Long — President

-Dr. Katie Harrell — Vice President for Student Success and Title IX Coordinator
+Dr. Katie Harrell — Vice President for Student Success & Title IX Coordinator

 Dr. William Miller — Executive Vice President and Provost